MicrosoftDocs/customer-insights/ci-docs/journeys/add-action.md

 **If/then branch**

-The if/then branch lets you branch the customer journey based on customer actions like opening an email or completing a purchase.
+An if/then branch lets you branch the customer journey based on customer actions like opening an email or completing a purchase.
 The if/then branch waits for the customer to perform the trigger within the time limit specified.
-If the customer performs the trigger, they'll immediately proceed down the yes branch.
-If the customer doesn't perform the trigger within the time limit specified, they'll proceed down the no branch after the time limit has passed.
+If the customer performs the trigger, they immediately proceed down the yes branch.
+If the customer doesn't perform the trigger within the time limit specified, they proceed down the no branch after the time limit has passed.

 For example, you can configure the if/then branch to wait for the *Email opened* event on a previously sent email.
 If the time limit is set to *1 day*, the if/then branch waits for the customer to open the email within that day.
-If the customer opens the email within that day, they'll immediately proceed down the yes branch.
-If the customer doesn't open the email within that day, they'll proceed down the no branch after one day.
+If the customer opens the email within that day, they immediately proceed down the yes branch.
+If the customer doesn't open the email within that day, they proceed down the no branch after one day.

 **Attribute branch**

-The attribute branch lets you branch the journey based on various attributes including:
+An attribute branch lets you branch the journey based on various attributes including:

 - **Customer's attributes**: You can branch the journey based on the customer's attributes like address or age.
-The journey's audience defines which attributes will be shown.
-For example, if the journey is for Contacts, only attributes for Contacts will be shown.
+The journey's audience defines which attributes are shown.
+For example, if the journey is for contacts, only attributes for contacts are shown.
 - **Customer's segment membership**: You can branch the journey based on whether the customer is part of a segment.
-The journey's audience defines which segments will be shown.
-For example, only Contacts-based segments will be shown for journeys that are meant for Contacts.
+The journey's audience defines which segments are shown.
+For example, only contacts-based segments are shown for journeys that are meant for contacts.
 - **Attributes in triggers**: You can branch the journey based on attribute values in triggers.
 For attribute values to be shown, the trigger must have previously occurred in the journey.
 Thus, you can only check the attribute values for a trigger that starts a trigger-based journey, or triggers being used in an if/then branch.

 The attribute branch checks for attribute values the moment a customer enters this step.
-For example, when a customer enters the attribute branch step, the segment membership condition will check whether the customer is part of the specified segment at that instant.
+For example, when a customer enters the attribute branch step, the segment membership condition checks whether the customer is part of the specified segment at that instant.

 **Audience split**

-The audience split tile allows you to divide your audience to give a unique set of experiences to random sets of the audience.
+The audience split tile allows you to divide your audience to give a unique set of experiences to random portions of the audience.
 You can split by percentage or split by number.
 Learn more: [Preview: Split your audience into groups](real-time-marketing-split-audience.md).

 ### Activities